krishnac7/Smart-FAQ-Assistant/Step4-Assistant/README.md

 4.13 ) Click on the generated link to open up a preview of your Smart Assistant.

-4.14 ) you can query it with any questions related to the document
+4.14 ) You can query it with any questions related to the document
 ```
 Example:
-1. is interest in debt excempted from gst?
+1. Is interest in debt exempted from gst?

 2. Would assignment or sale of unsecured debts be liable to gst?
 ```